joshhus/blockchain-sw-25/known-issues.md

 ## Smart contract instantiation timeout
 {: #sw-known-issues-instantiation-timeout}

-When running the {{site.data.keyword.blockchainfull}} Platform on s390x architecture, it is possible that Node.js smart contracts instantiation can fail.
-Customers can wait about 5 minutes after the failure occurs and then retry the instantiation again.
-It will work successfully on the second attempt.
+When running the {{site.data.keyword.blockchainfull}} Platform on s390x architecture, it is possible that Node.js smart contract instantiation can fail.
+Customers should wait for five minutes after the failure occurs and then retry the instantiation again.
+It will then work successfully on the second attempt.